daniellegruber/ts-traversal/README.md

      ```c
      Matrix * y = lognpdfM(x, 0, 1);
      ```
-  - ptr_args: If a MATLAB function has more than one output, often these outputs are passed by reference to the C function, i.e., as pointer arguments.
+  - `ptr_args`: If a MATLAB function has more than one output, often these outputs are passed by reference to the C function, i.e., as pointer arguments.
 This field specifies how to convert outputs to pointer arguments, if applicable.
 E.g.,
      MATLAB:
      ```matlab
      [mu,sigma] = normfit(A);